Dreadrith/Unity-Localization/README.md

 ### Instancing

-In the editor script you want to Localize, Make a new instance of the `LocalizationHandler<T>` class by passing in your Localization Scriptable’s type, like this:
+In the editor script you want to Localize, make a new instance of the `LocalizationHandler<T>` class by passing in your Localization Scriptable’s type, like this:

 ```csharp
 LocalizationHandler<ExampleLocalization> handler = new LocalizationHandler<ExampleLocalization>();